mudasar187/WebAssignment_Exam2018/README.md

 - application also deployed to [https://www.heroku.com/](https://www.heroku.com/)
 - application accessible on this url -> [QuizGame](https://radiant-island-32328.herokuapp.com/)
 - keep in mind that you need to wait a little bit before page is shown up, because Heroku servers tend to go in hibernate state after 30 minutes of inactivity
-- also keep in mind about this issue [heroku-websocket-connection-timepout](https://stackoverflow.com/questions/22847581/heroku-websocket-connection-timeout)
-	- there is an issue with websockets `H15 - Idle Connection` [h5-idle-connection](https://devcenter.heroku.com/articles/error-codes#h15-idle-connection)
-	- Heroku has a 55 seconds timeout for Websockets
-	- if its not working just try again, remember to create a account
-	- by some strange reason, if you get `Not Found` when click on link, try click on other links or go back to `/` and try again then its working, or refresh page
-	- added a video too show how application is working and to prove its actually working, notice the url on video
-		- Video: [QuizGame]

 ---

 ### Tools